Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Tenant-reported symptoms are often the first indication that something is wrong.
 Breakers that trip repeatedly, outlets that feel warm, lights that flicker when appliances run, burning smells near outlets or the panel, and discoloration around outlet covers are all signals that the electrical system is under stress.
 Property managers who create easy channels for tenants to report these observations and who respond to them promptly are more likely to catch developing problems before they escalate.

-Visible indicators during a walkthrough include scorch marks around outlet covers, melted or discolored wiring in accessible locations, panel interiors that show signs of overheating, and the presence of Federal Pacific, Zinsco, or Pushmatic equipment.
+Visible indicators during a walkthrough include scorch marks around outlet covers, melted or discolored wiring in accessible locations, panel interiors that show signs of overheating, and the presence of Federal Pacific, Zinsco, Pushmatic, or Challenger equipment.
 These require no specialized tools to identify and no ambiguity about what action they call for.

 Professional diagnostics go significantly further.
 Thermal imaging detects heat anomalies in panels, wiring runs, and junction boxes that are completely invisible to standard visual inspection.
 A panel that looks clean and functional may show alarming temperature differentials at specific breakers or bus bar connections under thermal imaging, indicating a fault that has not yet progressed to a visible or audible symptom.
 Circuit analysis equipment measures voltage stability, grounding integrity, and load distribution across the panel.
-Arc fault testing verifies that AFCI devices are responding correctly to simulated fault conditions.

 The Upgrades That Actually Reduce Electrical Fire Risk